 Synastry reports are one of my most favourite astrology sessions to do.
 As a relationship and intimacy specialist, I love to be able to help couples understand one another more deeply, deepen into intimacy, and help them re-connect if they’ve lost their way.
 I love to be able to offer them guidance on how to navigate through the lands of the relationship and settle any challenges into peace, greater understanding, compassion and harmony.
-I previously shared on Venus conjunct Saturn in synastry, and today we’ll dive into the waters of Moon with Neptune.
+I previously shared on Venus conjunct Saturn in synastry, and Pluto in synastry, and today we’ll dive into the waters of Moon with Neptune.

 what is synastry?

 When two souls meet and fall in love, a third soul is born – the soul of the relationship.
 There is you, there is your partner, and then – there is the relationship, a land shaped out of how your energies engage and interact, and of how your inner worlds came together.

 As any other land, it too has its own unique needs, desires, nutritive cycles and timings – and it goes through changing seasons and weathers and temperatures, while always continuing to birth new things and transform itself by the hands, lips and gestures of both partners.